10 Best Memory Foam Shoes Tested

-The stability running shoe: they work just like the other two categories, by offering to cushion to the foot and ample support when running.
+The stability running shoe: They work just like the other two categories, by offering to cushion to the foot and ample support when running.
 This type of shoes has great durability.
 They allow the natural movement of the leg by offering very minimal restriction hence reduce excess movement of one’s foot and the ankle.

-The Lightweight running sneakers: they are little different, offering varied levels of cushioning and stability.
+The Lightweight running sneakers: They are little different, offering varied levels of cushioning and stability.
 Though they are much more responsive compared to the standard trainers.
 They give a springy push-off perfect for runners who focus on fast-paced racing.
 They offer amazing flexibility to the runner’s feet.

-The Trail Running Sneakers: these trainers are designed with unique features so that they can be able to function effectively regardless of the type of terrain the runner will be running on.
+The Trail Running Sneakers: These trainers are designed with unique features so that they can be able to function effectively regardless of the type of terrain the runner will be running on.
 They can have studs or spikes, additional features on the shoes are like the Gore-Tex liners, the midfoot wraps, with an outer sole that is lugged.
 They are praised for having very durable upper sections hence offer maximum protection to the feet.
 The shoes are designed with the focus being laid on the amount of grip offered by the shoes.
 The outer sole is different depending on the brand, but then all of them are designed to offer stability and traction especially when the terrain is slippery or uneven.

-Knowing the type of foot you have.
+Knowing the type of foot you have

 Sure, every normal human being has 2 legs, with a heel on each leg and 5 toes.
 But then, those are just the basics when it comes to the anatomy of the human feet.
 We also have different sizes that are for sure, but knowing the particular anatomy of your feet will make it much easier for one to get a trainer that will suit their needs.
 Major trainer making brands have come up with shoe models that suit every runners’ foot types.

 The first way of determining the shape of your foot is by doing a “wet test”.
-Wet your feet/ feet then carefully step on a dry brown paper, then start tracing your footprint.
+Wet your feet then carefully step on a dry brown paper and start tracing your footprint.
 (The other option would be to get your old trainers and check where there are signs of the most wear and tear on the trainers.)
 In case your footprints show a print of the whole sole of the foot with very minimal curves or none at all on the inside then you have low arches.
 Another indication of low arches is when your shoes tend to experience plenty of wear and tear on the edge (inside).
 Low arches are signs of overpronation and that means your trainers must offer motion control features and provide you with maximum support.